Awais-Asghar/Awais-Asghar/README.md

  Hi, I’m @Awais-Asghar

 ## About Me
 I am a passionate Electrical Engineering student at NUST (National University of Sciences and Technology).
 My expertise lies in Object-Oriented Programming (OOP) with proficiency in C++ and Python.
-Additionally, I have strong skills in HTML, CSS, WordPress, JavaScript, and C language.
+Additionally, I have strong skills Assembly language and Embedded C.

 ##  Currently Learning
 I am currently focused on learning Embedded Systems, specifically for Arduino and ESP32 platforms.
 I'm excited about diving into the world of hardware and firmware development.